NagareNegishi/ChopChopServe-Public/CodeStyle.md

 * Use snake_case for variables and functions
   * Append an underscore at the start of private and virtual (abstract/overridden) variables/functions
 * Use CONSTANT_CASE for constants and enum constants
-* Method names should be verbs
-* Signal names should be past tense verbs

 # Script Layout:
 * While not a hard-and-fast rule, the following order is recommended: